MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-has-cs-operator.md

 ---
 # !has_cs operator

-Filters a record set for terms that do not contain a matching case-sensitive string.
+Filters a record set for data that does not contain a matching case-sensitive string.

 The following table provides a comparison of the `has` operators.
 For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).